 Ensure you have complete clarity around the following:

-Outside of the scope of work, understand if the contract will limit profit markup percentages.
+Outside of the scope of work, understand if construction contracts will limit profit markup percentages.
 This can drastically impact your bottom line, especially if a change significantly changes the scope of work.

 Don’t delay & get written approval

 If, during the course of a construction project, a change order is needed, don’t delay.
 Whether the request comes from you or someone else, get the process started as soon as possible.
 Sitting on a change order request can result in schedule delays, further disputes, and increased costs.